uib-ub/ansible-role-fuseki/README.md

 The default version if none is set is now 5.0, so a java >= 17 is currently required, if the version isn't lowered.

 When used from Enterprise Linux, remember to add selinux boolean for `httpd_can_network_relay` or `httpd_can_network_connect`, based on the configuration, if fuseki is behind an Apache webserver.
 Also remember that security is only limited to a localhost filter by default, so reversing to localhost or 127.0.0.1:3030 directly means that the admin api is reachable.
-The role is often used with reverse-proxying only to the read endpoints.
+The role is often used with reverse-proxying only to the read endpoints e.g localhost:3030/test_db/ from examples below.

 The Jena-text module enables optimizations for java 21 > if enabled.